 PARRROT is one of the APIs in the Google Privacy Sandbox and belongs to the TURTLEDOVE family.

-The demise of third-party cookies is almost here and all the major parties in the ad tech industry are bent upon finding solutions to deal with the situations.
+Even though the demise of third-party cookies has been extended till late 2023, all the major parties in the ad tech industry are bent upon finding solutions to deal with the situations.
 One of the most anticipated of all the possible solutions or ideas out there is Google’s Privacy Sandbox.

 Privacy Sandbox APIs have suggested some key developments that may allow publishers and advertisers to target audiences in a fruitful yet compliant manner, however, nothing is set in stone as of now.